djhmateer/djhmateer.github.io/_posts/2020-11-06-r with tidyverse beginners guide.md

 Biology Scientists - analyse experimental data

-data wrangling
+- data wrangling
-data analysis
+- data analysis

-making charts to publish papers in journals
+- making charts to publish papers in journals

 ## Alternatives

-Excel
-SBSS
+Excel, SBSS

 Use R because it is